-These lenses singularly cater for either near or farsightedness, hence their name of being single vision.
+These lenses singularly cater for either near, intermediate or farsightedness, hence their name of being 'single vision'.

 Lenses which cater for multiple visual distances (multifocal lenses) differ as they simultaneously cater for two or three types of vision.